Skip to main content

 • GCC or Xcode (Clang is known to have issues in certain configurations, see Using Clang)

-• Git (we use git in the build system to generate version info, don't need a full install, just a working git show command)
+• Git (we use git in the build system to generate version info, you don't need a full install, just a working git show command)

 Additionally, the following build time features require additional dependencies: